 But the most successful clubs understand that just like other group exercise classes, different type of cycle programs appeal to different target audiences.
 Take West Wood Clontarf in Dublin as a case in point.
 By taking an holistic approach to its indoor cycling offering, the club has turned the tables on studio optimization to reach an impressive 80% occupancy rate.

-“We used to have the normal spin classes, that worked well, but we felt the studio needed rejuvenating because the numbers were dwindling,” says Group Fitness Manager Tine Bogsted.
+“We used to have the normal bike classes, that worked well, but we felt the studio needed rejuvenating because the numbers were dwindling,” says Group Fitness Manager Tine Bogsted.

 “So we brought in the cycle package from Les Mills (comprising THE TRIP™, LES MILLS SPRINT™, RPM™ and RPM Virtual) – and since then the studio has gone from strength to strength.